daniel-cagy/daniel-cagy.github.io/README.md

 ## Features
 - Clean and modern design
 - Sections for projects, skills, and contact information
-- Responsive layout for various devices
+- Responsive layout for various devices (work in progress)

 ## Technologies Used
 - HTML5